 Energy Science Certificate

 Note: The certificate in Energy Science is undergoing review.
-Students are advised to consult with a CAFNRM advisor before pursuing this program of study.
+Students are advised to consult with the CAFNRM Dean before pursuing this program of study.

 The Management and Policy Concentration places an emphasis on policy, yet it requires at least two courses with significant technical content.
 It is intended for students majoring in humanities, social sciences, business and similar fields.
 It can lead to potential careers in energy policy or management.

 The Technical Concentration is a rigorous program consisting of year-long surveys of energy science and biofuels as well as a laboratory course.
 This track will prepare students for graduate work in the energy field.
 It is intended for students in the natural sciences or CAFNRM.
 It will lead to potential careers in technical areas.

 Program Learning Outcomes

 - Provide an opportunity for undergraduate students in any discipline to explore energy-related issues during their residency at UH Hilo

 - Add focus and relevance to the academic energy science courses by aiding the students in acquiring a practical “energy skill”;

 - Help each certificate student, through counseling, discover and implement his/her individual energy-oriented educational career goals;

 - Provide courses designed to acquaint the undergraduate student with the many facets of energy science; and